tl-brcm/hashicorp-sm/README.md

 This script starts the HashiCorp Vault server in development mode and configures the LDAP secret engine.
 It sets up the connection to an LDAP server, enabling secure authentication and management of LDAP credentials through Vault.

+IMPORTANT: Do not run vault server in dev model for production use.
+This is for POC purpose and if you already have a vault running in prod mode, you dont have to run `start_vault_configure_ldap` script.

 ### Usage

 Run the script with no arguments: